 You can also choose to delegate some of the work to a trusted employee who has the skills necessary for the task.
 Human capital characterized by strategic hiring is very crucial at this point.

 Growing business demands can also take a toll on your existing infrastructure, hardware, and software.
 Right now, you might be using a small phone service that can only handle incoming calls.

 That won’t be adequate now that you’re growing and your processes are changing.
-You need to invest in a complete business communications suite for outgoing calls, video calls, and business SMS.
+You need to invest in a complete business communications suite for outgoing calls, video conference with screen sharing, and business SMS.

 In fact, you need even more capabilities to run your small enterprise.
 You’d need toll-free minutes and advanced call management.